 WHAT IS THE VILLAGE HOME DAY PROGRAM?

 The day program is an part-time, full day program where kids can be academically and socially engaged, and inspired to take ownership of their learning.
 The Village Day Program launched in the Fall of 2016, starting with a two-day option for TWO cohorts: Ages 6-10 and 10-13.
-We are expanding to include a one-day option in our NE Portland Location in Fall of 2017.
 Please note, this is NOT designed to be a comprehensive program — it is part-time only.

 Beaverton Campus, Monday and Friday, Ages 6-9 & 10-13

 NE Portland Campus, Wednesday, Ages 8-12

 Both locations meet 33 weeks a year, from 8:30 am – 3:30 pm

 - Interdisciplinary group projects

 - Time to play and think together